Advertisment

 Unpacking the Study's Findings

-Examining data from nearly 800,000 male and female patients hospitalized between 2016 and 2019, the study concluded that for female patients, mortality rates were notably lower when treated by female physicians.
+The study published in the Annals of Internal Medicine examines data from nearly 800,000 male and female patients hospitalised between 2016 and 2019.
+The study concluded that for female patients, mortality rates were notably lower when treated by female physicians.
 Specifically, 8.15% of women treated by female doctors passed away within 30 days, compared to 8.38% of those treated by male physicians.
 However, for male patients, the gender of the physician didn't seem to influence mortality or readmission rates.

 Insights into the Gender Disparity